The Chinese Language Centre

-B. Certificate in Chinese Language courses for foreign students
+Certificate in Chinese Language Courses

 The courses are intended for those whose mother tongue is not Chinese.
 They are taught by experienced teachers, who are native speakers of Chinese.

 1. Listening Comprehension I

-2. Spoken Chinese
+2. Spoken Practice

-3. Reading and Writing
+3. Reading and writing I

 1. Listening Comprehension II